lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

-Removing distractions that get in the way of work, i.e. removing the obstacles to flow, is one of the objectives of "**Systems Thinking**", ideas pioneered by the likes of Deming and Goldratt.
+Removing distractions that get in the way of work, i.e. removing the obstacles to flow, is one of the objectives of "Systems Thinking", a school of thought pioneered by the likes of Deming and Goldratt.
 Applying conventional management techniques to knowledge work is akin to adding distractions and obstacles to a system, thus not only degrading the performance of the system,